micmejia/bible-dump/NKJV/Ezekiel/Ezek 40.md

 Inside _were_ hooks, a handbreadth wide, fastened all around; and the flesh of the sacrifices _was_ on the tables. ## Chambers for Singers and Priests

 ###### 44
-Outside the inner gate _were_ the chambers for the singers in the inner court, one facing south at the side of the northern gateway, and the other facing north at the side of the [^f]southern gateway.
+Outside the inner gate _were_ the chambers for the singers in the inner court, one facing south at the side of the northern gateway, and the other facing north at the side of the southern gateway.

 ###### 45
 Then he said to me, "This chamber which faces south _is_ for the priests who have charge of the temple.